Dry Needling Level 2

 Matthew Reed, L.Ac., is President and co-founder of Chinese Medicine That Works, Ltd. He has taught/assisted with needling skills, EXSTORE®, electro-acupuncture, and motor point seminars.
 Matthew has studied dry needling techniques for five years and uses dry needling almost exclusively in his busy clinic.
 His practice focuses on Orthopedics and sports medicine, including Anthony Lombardi’s EXSTORE® system of assessment.

-Adam French, L.Ac. grauated in 2003 and is a licensed acupuncturist practicing in Watertown, NY.
+Adam French, L.Ac. graduated in 2003 and is a licensed acupuncturist practicing in Watertown, NY.
 Much to our benefit, Adam has assisted in several past motor point and needling skills seminars.
-He recently completed a neurofunctional acupuncture program at McMasters Contemporary Medical Acupuncture Program covering, among other things, electro-acupuncture, neurofunctional acupuncture, and more.
-In addition to that, he has completed Anthony’s EXSTORE®/EA seminar, and all the motor point seminars.
-Adam is also a longtime student of Dr. Tan.
+He recently completed the neurofunctional acupuncture program at McMasters Contemporary Medical Acupuncture Program covering, electro-acupuncture, neuroanatomy, and much more.
+In addition to that, he has completed Anthony’s EXSTORE®/EA seminar, and motor point seminars.

 Seminar refund policy: